saurabh1489/AndroidTechnicalTest/README.md

 Pupils have several fields, including Name, Country, Image, Latitude and Longitude.
 To insert or update a pupil, these fields values must be valid for the Technical Test API to accept them.
 If they are invalid the API will return a standard 400 Bad Request error response.

-### Reset

-During testing you may have deleted all pupils or added lots of strange and invalid data.
-You can use the reset endpoint to clear the database and seed it with some stock data so you can start from afresh.

 ## App Requirements

 The requirements from the business owner are:

 1. I need to be able to see a list of all pupils.
-2. I need to be able to drill down into a detailed display for a single pupil.
-3. I need to be able to add a new pupil and submit.
+2. I need to be able to add a new pupil and submit.
-4. I need to be able to delete a pupil.
-5. The above requirements should continue when I am offline.
+3. The above requirements should continue when I am offline.
 With data synchronising when I'm next online.

 In addition, you should also: